slyall/www-darkmere/content/linux.conf.au_guide.md

 ## Introduction
 <a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientation conference that
 takes place in Australia each year, usually in late January.
-The next LCA will take place in Christchurch, New Zealand from the 21st to the 25th of January 2019.
+The next LCA will take place on The Gold Coast, Australia from the 13th to the 17th of January 2020.
 Around 500-800 people attend each year.

 While the conference originally had a very stong Linux flavour these days around half the content is not directly related to Linux, although it is